 - These are exactly what they sound like – shorter to mid-distance runs throughout the week that let you improve blood flow to tired muscles, let you mentally relax and unwind, and improve recovery.

 While there are many approaches to training, they tend to come back to two main philosophies.
-The first is a combination of speed runs and long runs, while the second focusses on less speed work and longer, slower mileage.
+The first is a combination of speed runs and long runs.
+The second focusses on less speed work and longer, slower mileage.

 Advantages and Disadvantages